EvanOdell/dis-sport/introduction.md

 The tools you need
 ------------------

-You will have to install a few programs to create these visuals.
-All of these programs are
+You will have to install a few programs to create the interactive map.
+All of these programs are free and open source.

 1. R, a programming language, download [here](https://cran.r-project.org/).